otus-kuber-2023-04/voitenkov_platform/infrastructure/README.md

 ## About the Project

-This repository was developed to provide examples of how to build and support GitOps process based on Argo CD.
+This repository was developed to provide examples of how to deploy Kubernetes infrastructure platform (within OTUS learning course) to Yandex Cloud.

 Organization structure and IAM have been taken _with some simplifications_ from Yandex Cloud reference design.
 Pls see (https://github.com/yandex-cloud/yc-solution-library-for-security/blob/master/auth_and_access/org_iac_iam/README.md)